nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

     println!("the value is {}", u32_value);
 }
 ```
-*I'm using volatile operations because if I used normal pointer operations the compiler is smart enough to skip the memory read and just prints the value `58`*.
+I'm using volatile operations because if I used normal pointer operations the compiler is smart enough to skip the memory read and just prints the value `58`.
+Volatile operations stop the compiler from reordering or skipping our memory operation.
+However they have no affect on hardware reordering.

-Once we introduce multiple threads, we're now exposed to the fact that the CPU may be re-ordering our memory operations.
+Once we introduce multiple threads, we're now exposed to the fact that the CPU may be reordering our memory operations.

-We can examine the snippet below in a multi-threaded context
+We can examine the snippet below in a multi-threaded context:

 ```rust
 pub unsafe fn writer(u32_ptr_1: *mut u32, u32_ptr_2: *mut u32) {